az12345/Kotlin-Book/src/main/kotlin/com/github/spdeepak/Book/README.md

 # Easy Kotlin Tutorial for Java Programmers
+Others can also read there are very few references to Java.
+It is written by keeping in mind that the reader knows Basic Java.

 ## Chapter 5
 ### Classes and Inheritance
 Lets see how to create an empty class in Kotlin